5c0rp264/Voice_Emotion_Analyzer/README.md

 Few changes on the texts have also been made to adapt for a personnal use.
 A code to allow treatment of m4a file has been included to allow for an automated conversion in wav file.

+The purpose of this repo is to help the realization of a master's thesis on emotion analysis of a Paris Dauphine student.

 ## About